Cell structure formation in a two-dimensional density-based dislocation dynamics model: Introduction

 Numerous models have been proposed for dislocation cell structure formation.
-Early models often relied on visual analogies of dislocation patterns with other patterning phenomena and adopted equations drawn from other realms of science (e.g. spinodal decomposition \citep{Holt1970_JAP} and chemical patterning as described by reaction-diffusion models\citep{Walgraef1985_JAP}).
+Early models often relied on phenomenological similarities between dislocation patterns and other patterning phenomena, and used these analogies as a motivation to adopt equations drawn from other realms of science (e.g. spinodal decomposition \cite{Holt1970_JAP} and chemical patterning as described by reaction-diffusion models \cite{Walgraef1985_JAP}).
 These equations were adapted to dislocations in a manner that, seen with malevolent eyes, might be envisaged as a mere re-labeling exercise.
-It is not easy to see how, if at all, such models for the specifics of dislocation topology, dislocation motion and dislocation interactions - for instance, it is immediately evident that the fundamental mode of dislocation motion under stress is not diffusion but directed glide.
-In recent years, efforts have been made to match chemical patterning inspired models more closely to actual dislocation processes, by distinguishing slip systems \citep{Pontes2006_IJP} and providing physically motivated reaction terms \citep{Aoyagi2013_IJP}.
-However, in all these models the problem remains that diffusion terms do not appropriately describe the glide of dislocations, which needs to be described by transport terms that are of a hydrodynamic rather than of a diffusion-like character.
+It is not easy to see how, if at all, such models account for the specifics of dislocation topology, dislocation motion and dislocation interactions - for instance, it is immediately evident that the fundamental mode of dislocation motion under stress is not diffusion but directed glide.
+In recent years, efforts have been made to match chemical patterning inspired models more closely to actual dislocation processes, by distinguishing slip systems \cite{Pontes2006_IJP} and providing physically motivated reaction terms \cite{Aoyagi2013_IJP}.
+However, in all these models the problem remains that diffusion terms do not appropriately describe the glide of dislocations, which needs to be described by transport terms that are of a hydrodynamic rather than of a diffusion-like character, with important consequences to the nature of the emergent instabilities.

 Discrete dislocation dynamics (DDD) simulation provides a powerful alternative to phenomenological ad-hoc models.
 DDD simulations faithfully represent the kinematics and interactions of dislocations and should be well suited for modelling dislocation pattern formation.
-While existing simulations \citep{Madec2002_SM,Hussein2016_JMPS} indicate that simulations of systems sufficiently large to allow for a quantitative investigation of pattern morphology alongside a reliable determination of pattern wavelengths may still be challenging, such limitations may be overcome with time simply due to the expected increase in available computing power.
+While existing simulations \cite{Madec2002_SM,Hussein2016_JMPS} indicate that simulations of systems sufficiently large to allow for a quantitative investigation of pattern morphology alongside a reliable determination of pattern wavelengths may still be challenging, such limitations will be overcome with time simply due to the expected increase in available computing power.